begumpoly/car-sales-report/README.md

 SUVs show the strongest growth, while Sedans and Hatchbacks remain stable or increase gradually.
 The trends imply varying gender preferences tied to body style over time.

-![Car Sales Trend Over Time by Body Style and Gender]

 Try the code below to generate the box plot showing car price preferences by gender: